26 things to do in Berlin, Germany - Berlin for first-timers

 The Neues Museum was severely destroyed during the Second World War and it remained as a ruin until 1999 where rebuilding works began.
 The refurbishment took a total of ten years and it is a spectacular building now.
 Within the museum, it houses a plethora of exhibits and its famous work is the Ancient Egyptian Queen Nerfertiti bust.

 Look at the interior of the Neues Museum!
 There's a coat room where you can deposit your coats for a fee while you browse through the exhibits.
+If you're not visiting the rest of the museums, individual tickets for Neues Museum here.

 7. Alte Nationalgalerie